Beginning of Year Letter to Parents 2021-2022

-Students will also receive a Reading Log at the beginning of the month, starting soon, and this must be handed in at the end of each month indicating the books (and their genres) read by your child.
-The Reading Log must be fully completed by the child on time and signed by a parent to be accepted.
-There will be a separate letter and a sample Reading log sent home this week to explain this in more detail.
+Students will also receive a Reading Log at the beginning of the month, starting soon, and this must be handed in at the end of each quarter indicating the books (and their genres) read by your child.
+The Reading Log must be fully completed by the child on time to be accepted.
+There will be a separate letter and a sample Reading log sent home to explain this in more detail.

-Thank you very much for your support! 😊
+Thank you so very much for your support! 😊